Source: Browns considering Mayfield at No. 1

 USC's Sam Darnold also is widely viewed as a candidate for Cleveland with the first overall pick, and UCLA quarterback Josh Rosen has been projected ahead of Mayfield among draft-eligible quarterbacks.

-Mayfield, the reigning Heisman Trophy winner from Oklahoma, recently visited with the Browns.
+Mayfield, the reigning Heisman Trophy winner, recently visited with the Browns.
 Dorsey referred to Mayfield as a "pleasant fella" during his Thursday news conference.

 "The only thing I care about is, do guys win?"
 Dorsey said.
 "Does he have accuracy?
 Does he have a strong arm?
 Can he throw the ball in the red zone in tight windows?
 Can he drive the ball?
 At the end of the game, does he win?
 That's what I look for."